By: Nada Ljubinovic

 In general, acupuncture is safe and does not have any side effects when treatment is performed by a properly trained veterinary acupuncturist.
 However, rarely side effects can occur.
 For instance, an animal’s condition may appear to worsen for up to two (2) days following an acupuncture session.
 Alternatively, a cat or dog may be lethargic for one day following a treatment.
 These side effects are temporary, and an animal’s condition typically improves within a couple of days.

 Nada is a content writer who enjoys expanding and sharing her knowledge on Traditional Chinese Medicine and Acupuncture.
-Nada is inspired acupuncture clinic Perth.
+Nada has inspired acupuncture clinic Perth.